pcbaer/gammascoututil/README.md

 # GammaScout

-GammaScout is a fork of Johannes Bauer's GammaScoutUtil (Python) enriched with with Shell and PHP scripts by Sascha Ternes to simplify reading out measurement data from Gamma Scout Geiger counters and write them in a MySQL database.
+GammaScout is a fork of Johannes Bauer's GammaScoutUtil (Python) enriched with Shell and PHP scripts by Sascha Ternes to simplify reading out measurement data from Gamma Scout Geiger counters and write them in a MySQL database.

 ## License

 GNU GPL v3.

 ## Setup